 In addition to being more susceptible to scratches and chips, aquamarines tend to accumulate dirt and grime quickly when worn regularly.
 Furthermore, due to their lower light refraction and lighter colour, they require consistent cleaning to maintain their optimal appearance.
 If aquamarine is the gemstone of your choice, it’s important to be prepared for the increased maintenance required for your ring.
 Alternatively, consider using aquamarines in earrings or a simple pendant, where they are less exposed to dirt and potential damage.

 For countless years, rubies have captivated the hearts of gemstone enthusiasts as one of the most cherished and romantic precious stones.
-It’s no surprise that ruby engagement rings have garnered immense admiration from jewellery aficionados and designers alike.
+It’s no surprise that ruby engagement rings have garnered immense admiration from jewelry aficionados and designers alike.
 In fact, these exquisite gemstones have graced the fingers of numerous celebrities, including the renowned diamond halo ruby engagement ring adorning Eva Longoria and Jessica Simpson’s captivating engagement ring.

 Much like sapphires, rubies belong to the corundum family and are esteemed as one of the most valuable gemstones alongside emeralds, sapphires, amethysts, and diamonds.
 One remarkable characteristic that both sapphires and rubies share is their exceptional hardness, with a rating of 9 on the Mohs scale.
 To put it into perspective, diamonds rank at a solid 10.
-This signifies that rubies and sapphires possess remarkable durability, ensuring they will withstand the test of time and make a splendid choice for lifelong jewellery such as engagement rings or wedding bands.
+This signifies that rubies and sapphires possess remarkable durability, ensuring they will withstand the test of time and make a splendid choice for lifelong jewelry such as engagement rings or wedding bands.

 Amethyst, a timeless gemstone of historical significance, is a type of quartz renowned for its captivating purple hue.
 It exists in myriad shades, spanning from deep violet tones to delicate, nearly transparent purple hues.
 Amethyst is an affordable gemstone, even when opting for larger carat sizes and higher quality grades.
 Its uniqueness makes it an ideal choice if your loved one has a fondness for the colour purple.
 Moreover, amethyst holds special significance for those born in February, making it a perfect birthstone option to celebrate their birthday.